juniorgeano/on-bikes/public/admin/bower_components/chart.js/docs/charts/bar.md

 All these values, if `undefined`, fallback to the associated [`elements.rectangle.*`](../configuration/elements.md#rectangle-configuration) options.

-## Dataset Configuration
+## Scale Configuration
-The bar chart accepts the following configuration from the associated dataset options:
+The bar chart accepts the following configuration from the associated `scale` options:

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------